spryker/spryker-docs/docs/pbc/all/carrier-management/manage-via-glue-api/retrieve-shipments-in-orders.md

 ## Retrieve an order

-To retrieve detailed information on an order, send the following request:
+To retrieve detailed information about an order, send the following request:

 ---
 `GET` **/orders/*{% raw %}{{{% endraw %}order_id{% raw %}}}{% endraw %}***